Qasr El Eyni Hospital

 Qasr El Eyni Hospital (مستشفى قصر العينى) is a research and teaching hospital in Cairo, Egypt.
-This hospital is affiliated with the Qasr El Eyni Faculty of Medicine, Cairo University and was founded on March 11, 1827.
+This hospital is affiliated with the Cairo University Faculty of Medicine.
+The hospital was founded on March 11, 1827.

 History

 In 1827, a medical school was established and attached to a military hospital in Abu Zaabal.
 The French doctor Antoine Clot Bey (Antoine Clot) became the first director of the medical school and hospital.

-In 1837, the medical school and hospital was moved to Qasr El Eyni Street in Cairo.
+In 1837, the medical school and hospital were moved to Qasr El Eyni Street in Cairo.
 The hospital was renamed as "Qasr El Eyni hospital".

 In 1838, The first school for midwifery was established in Qasr El Eyni Hospital.

 In 1848, Clot Bey resigned and went back to France.

 In 1850, Abbas I appointed Wilhelm Griesinger as the director.

 In 1851, Griesinger's assistant Theodor Bilharz discovered the first known blood flukes, Schistosoma haematobium and Schistosoma mansoni, and with it the disease bilharzia (schistosomiasis).

 In 1855, Clot Bey was re-appointed director of medical school and Qasr El Eyni Hospital.

 In 1858, Clot Bey returned to France for health reasons.

 In 1925, the medical school and Qasr El Eyni Hospital joined Cairo University.
 Dr. Welson was appointed as the new director of the hospital.

 From 1929 to 1940, Dr. Aly Basha Ebrahim was appointed the Dean of the faculty and the director of the hospital.

 In 1980, the Qasr El Eyni hospital was closed and the building was taken down.

 In 1984, a contract for building the new Qasr El Eyni hospital was awarded to a French consortium formed from Sogya Company, Eypoty De Franc company and Set Folky.

 In 1995, the new hospital buildings were completed.
 The cost of the new hospital was over 800 million F or around £E150 million.

 In November 1995, Cairo university started the first employment stage of the new Qasr El Eyni hospital.

 On April 8, 1996, former-president Hosni Mubarak and the President of France, Jacques Chirac inaugurated the new Qasr El Eyni hospital building.